-INTRODUCTION: Hundreds of species of aquatic turtles exist in the world, with red eared sliders being one of the most commonly kept pet turtles.
-Adult size varies with species, and any potential new turtle owners should research their species of interest extensively, as some grow to over a foot in diameter and may require over 100 gallons of swimming space.
+Hundreds of species of aquatic turtles exist in the world, with red eared sliders being one of the most commonly kept pet turtles.
+Adult sizes vary with species, and any potential new turtle owner should research their species of interest extensively, as some grow to over a foot in diameter and may require over 100 gallons of swimming space.

 Basking area – Providing an appropriate basking area for your pet is essential to promoting natural behaviors and ensuring its health.
 Your turtle must be able to get its entire body out of the water in order to dry off.
 For smaller turtles, commercial products, such as basking docks and islands, are available.
 For larger turtles, you may have to become creative and design your own basking area.
 Many turtle owners maximize their pet’s swimming and basking spaces by building “above tank basking areas”.
 Photos and design ideas are available online.

 Your turtle’s basking area should include a heat source (e.g. incandescent bulb, ceramic heat fixture, other heat bulb) and a UVB light source.
 The UVB bulb must be within 18 inches of your turtle (no glass/plastic in between; metal screening is okay), and should be replaced approximately every 6 months due to a significant reduction in UVB wavelengths over time.
 The heat and UVB fixtures should be on for approximately 10-12 hours daily.
 Combination heat and UVB bulbs are available as an alternative.
 The temperature of the basking area should reach approximately 85-90 degrees F. A digital thermometer with probe is recommended to monitor the temperature in this area.
 During the warmer months, you may expose your turtle to natural sunlight, however be sure to not leave your pet outside in an enclosed container/tank, as it may overheat.
 Always supervise due to the risk of predators and escape.